justanormalmaker/OPENDRUMS/README.md

 ### PCB and circuit schematics

+You can find everything, incluse the schematic and the gerber file in the repo's files.
+But for contest this is the circuit schematic:

+In the schematic we found the arduino nano, the buttons grid, the two buttons for programming, the DFPlayermini circuit, the battery charger/bust converter circuit, and the OLED display.

+The Arduino is the brain of the board.
+It comunicates with all the buttons, the DFplayer, the battery circuit, an the OLED.
+* **Buttons grid** - Every button of the grid is connected to a digital I/O (Input/output) pin of the Arduino, setted as INPUT, and its also connected to ground (GND) and to the nagative terminal of an LED that is then connected to 5V.
+When the button is pressed it completes the circuit and connects the arduino pin, and the negative terminal of the LED to GND.
+The LED lights up and the Arduino feels the change in the state of the pin connected to the button.
+* **Buttons for programming** - Same thing for this buttons but this time we have only an LED connected indipendently to GND and to a digital I/O pin, setted as OUTPUT, by the positive terminal.
+* **DFPlayerMini** - This module has the function of reading and playing the audio file from an SD card.
+Its connected to GND and 5V trough a series of capacitors, that have the function of improving the general audio quality of the module by removing the interference caused by other components.
+It comunicates with arduino using

 ## 🌏 Browser Support

 | <img src="https://user-images.githubusercontent.com/1215767/34348387-a2e64588-ea4d-11e7-8267-a43365103afe.png" alt="Chrome" width="16px" height="16px" /> Chrome | <img src="https://user-images.githubusercontent.com/1215767/34348590-250b3ca2-ea4f-11e7-9efb-da953359321f.png" alt="IE" width="16px" height="16px" /> Internet Explorer | <img src="https://user-images.githubusercontent.com/1215767/34348380-93e77ae8-ea4d-11e7-8696-9a989ddbbbf5.png" alt="Edge" width="16px" height="16px" /> Edge | <img src="https://user-images.githubusercontent.com/1215767/34348394-a981f892-ea4d-11e7-9156-d128d58386b9.png" alt="Safari" width="16px" height="16px" /> Safari | <img src="https://user-images.githubusercontent.com/1215767/34348383-9e7ed492-ea4d-11e7-910c-03b39d52f496.png" alt="Firefox" width="16px" height="16px" /> Firefox |